-And it was really Richelieu Dennis, the founding CEO of Sundial Brands, who had grown up in Liberia and who'd heard about Madam Walker and wondered [whether] the products were still available.
-So he acquired the trademark and then reached out to me, and that's been, I don't know, a decade-and-a-half or so ago.
+And it was really Richelieu Dennis, the founding CEO of Sundial Brands, who had grown up in Liberia and who'd heard about Madam Walker and wondered whether the products were still available.
+So he acquired the trademark and then reached out to me, and that's been a decade-and-a-half or so ago.
 And we began to brainstorm.
 He wanted to bring back the Madam Walker line.

-So there was another iteration of Walker products with Sephora about six or seven years ago.
-And then Rich, as you probably know, sold Sundial to Unilever, but part of the brilliance, I think, of what he did, is that he made sure that the CEO—the leadership—was going to still be Black women.
+There was another iteration of Walker products with Sephora about six or seven years ago.
+And then Rich, as you probably know, sold Sundial to Unilever, but part of the brilliance of what he did, is that he make sure that the CEO—the leadership—was going to still be a Black woman.
 And Esi Eggleston, who's at Unilever, was one of the lead people in the CROWN Act.
-So you know that you've got somebody who has your back on this because in the DNA of Sundial was what they call 'community commerce,' where they make sure that the market women who are sourcing the original products, that they're being well paid.
+So you know that you've got somebody who has your back on this because in the DNA of Sundial was what they call "community commerce," where they make sure that the market women who are sourcing the original products are being well paid.

 So I think as people scale up, yes, I totally understand that people feel very protective and want to make sure that you are still being authentic and loyal to them, but if there is an interesting way of how do you make sure that if you do sell a company, that you are using those proceeds to still support the women and making sure that you infuse in the new ownership the respect for the original idea.